 You’ve probably heard the term "hard money," likely in the context of a house flipper needing a fast, short-term loan to buy and renovate a property.
 But you might not know that you can be on the other side of that transaction—not as the borrower, but as the lender.
 One of the most effective ways to do that is through a hard money lending fund.
 So, what exactly is it?

 In the simplest terms, a hard money lending fund is a pool of capital from a group of private investors that is used to make loans to real estate professionals.
 Instead of a bank providing the financing, the fund provides it.
 These are typically short-term loans, often for 9-12 months, secured by a real asset—the property itself.
-At Harvey Capital, our Income fund, Harvey Capital Funding I LP, focuses exclusively on this strategy.
+The Harvey Capital Income Fund focuses exclusively on this approach.

 The Structure: How a Lending Fund Works

-Most lending funds, including ours, are structured as a Limited Partnership (LP).
-This creates a clear and legally sound relationship between the fund manager and the investors.
+Most lending funds are structured as pooled investment vehicles with a clear, legally sound relationship between the fund manager and the investors.

 There are two key roles in this structure:

-The General Partner (GP): This is the fund manager.
-The GP is responsible for everything—sourcing deals, underwriting borrowers, originating loans, servicing the loans, managing the finances, and communicating with investors.
+The Fund Manager: The manager is responsible for everything—sourcing deals, underwriting borrowers, originating loans, servicing the loans, managing the finances, and communicating with investors.
 This is the active, operational role.
-At Harvey Capital, I am the GP.
-My job is to protect and grow our investors' capital by making smart lending decisions.
+At Harvey Capital, my job is to protect and grow our investors’ capital by making smart lending decisions.

-The Limited Partners (LPs): These are the investors who contribute capital to the fund.
-As an LP, your liability is limited to the amount of money you invest.
-You are a passive investor.
-You provide the capital, and the GP puts it to work.
+The Investors: Investors contribute capital to the fund.
+As a passive investor, you provide the capital and the manager puts it to work.
 You don’t have to find borrowers, inspect properties, or chase down payments.
 You get the benefit of the returns without the day-to-day operational headaches.

 How Investors Get Paid

 The fund makes money by charging interest and fees on the loans it originates.
 Think of it like a small, specialized bank.
 The borrowers—typically experienced house flippers—pay the fund for the use of its capital.
-At Harvey Capital Funding I, a typical loan might have a 12% interest rate and 3% in origination points.
+At Harvey Capital, a typical loan might have a 12% interest rate and 3% in origination points.

 Managing Risk: The Core of Smart Lending